lipeidong1999/Single-ion-phonon-laser-sensing/README.md

 - `experimental_data/` – Processed data for all figures

 Python notebooks run directly on Google Colab.
 Set `RECOMPUTE_DATA = False` to load pre-computed `.npz` files instantly, or `True` to re-run QuTiP simulations.
 The MATLAB script requires MATLAB R2025a with the Optimization Toolbox.

-Raw data available from the corresponding authors upon reasonable request.